rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 * Put handles on the top blending.
 * Insert **longer** bolts through the handles, the blending and squre nuts.
 Use normal bolts for other parts of the blending.
 * Tighten the blending.

+### Mount last side blending
+* Check once more if all the connection are good.
+* Insert the fuse.
+* Put the SolarBox on the side.
+* POsition the squre nuts.
+* Add the blending
+* Tighten the bolts.